Jeffrey Skiles: Post Flight 1549 life and career

+As of 2021, Skiles was working for American Airlines, piloting Boeing 787 Dreamliners.
+He became a captain in 2022.
+Skiles retired on Sunday 17th November 2024, after captaining his final flight AA87 from London Heathrow to Chicago O'Hare.

 Honors

 On January 16, 2009, the United States Senate passed a resolution recognizing and honoring Sullenberger, Skiles, the cabin crew, the passengers, and the first responders involved in Flight 1549's emergency landing; and during the Super Bowl XLIII pre-game ceremony on February 1, 2009, Sullenberger, Skiles, and Flight 1549's cabin crew—Doreen Welsh, Sheila Dail, and Donna Dent—were honored with a standing ovation.
 Skiles and the entire crew of Flight 1549 also received a Masters Medal by the Guild of Air Pilots and Air Navigators and a Key to the City of New York in 2009, as well as the Smithsonian National Air and Space Museum Trophy for Current Achievement in 2010.
 Through their involvement with the Young Eagles and various aviation safety advocacy efforts, Skiles and Sullenberger received the 2015 EAA Freedom of Flight Award.

 Publications and media

 Skiles is a writer and, since 2011, has published over 100 articles on safety and general interest aviation topics in nationally distributed magazines such as Sport Aviation, Flying, Air & Space, PilotMag, Midwest Flyer, Vintage Airplane, and the Physicians Executive Journal.

-In the 2016 drama film Sully, directed by Clint Eastwood, Skiles is portrayed by Aaron Eckhart, while Sullenberger is portrayed by Tom Hanks.
+In the 2016 drama film Sully, directed by Clint Eastwood, Skiles is portrayed by Aaron Eckhart, with Sullenberger portrayed by Tom Hanks.